vietlq/rtools/rcut-lib/README.md

     -N, --no-merge
             Do not sort and merge ranges.
             Think of it as cut-n-paste.
-            Sort and merge by default.
+            Sorting and merging enabled by default.
     -V, --version     Prints version information

 OPTIONS: